Anorexia nervosa: Causes

 There is evidence for biological, psychological, developmental, and sociocultural risk factors, but the exact cause of eating disorders is unknown.

 Genetic

 Anorexia nervosa is highly heritable.
 Twin studies have shown a heritability rate of 28–58%.
 First-degree relatives of those with anorexia have roughly 12 times the risk of developing anorexia.
 Association studies have been performed, studying 128 different polymorphisms related to 43 genes including genes involved in regulation of eating behavior, motivation and reward mechanics, personality traits and emotion.
 Consistent associations have been identified for polymorphisms associated with agouti-related peptide, brain derived neurotrophic factor, catechol-o-methyl transferase, SK3 and opioid receptor delta-1.
 Epigenetic modifications, such as DNA methylation, may contribute to the development or maintenance of anorexia nervosa, though clinical research in this area is in its infancy.

 A 2019 study found a genetic relationship with mental disorders, such as schizophrenia, obsessive–compulsive disorder, anxiety disorder and depression; and metabolic functioning with a negative correlation with fat mass, type 2 diabetes and leptin.

-One gene that has been linked to anorexia might be of particular interest.
-This gene codes for a protein called the estrogen related receptor alpha (ERRalpha).
-In some tissues, this gene alters the ability of estrogen and estrogen receptors to interact with DNA and change the function of cells.
-Since estrogen has potent effects upon appetite and feeding, any genetic abnormality in the estrogen signaling pathway could contribute to the symptoms of anorexia and explain why anorexia typically appears in young women just after the onset of puberty.